dickie10/QuantChallenge/README.md

 How much revenue would you generate with a battery with a capacity of 1 MWh which you can fully charge and fully discharge (1 Cycle) every day in 2021?
 Think about when you would charge and when you would discharge and apply this rule for each day of the year.

 ### Task 2.7:
 Come up with a trading strategy that makes money between the day ahead hourly prices and the intraday hourly prices.
 A strategy could be something like, always buy hour 19-20 on day ahead and sell it on intraday.
 You can look at certain times, weekdays, seasons, production levels of wind and solar.
-Your strategy can have a few input paramters such as time, renewable produciton etc, and then a decision output between two prices.
+Your strategy can have a few input paramters such as time, renewable production etc, and then a decision output between two prices.
 I.e. when do you want to go long and short.
 Show the cumulative performance of this strategy with a 100 MW position.
 Show your results and quickly explain your reasoning of why you think this strategy might be a good idea and why it does or does not work.

 ## Submission Instructions